 Curriculum-based environmental education programs are available to schools and other youth groups.
 Group programs must be arranged in advance and may be scheduled by calling the park office.
 Teacher workshops on a variety of subjects also are available.

 Canoe and kayak programs are very popular from spring to fall.
 The park has an inventory of kayaks and canoes and offers paddling programs that range from basic to competitive racing.

 Wildlife watching pontoon boat tours of the George B. Stevenson reservoir are offered on most Sundays from Memorial Day to Labor Day.
-In addition, specialty bird watching tours featuring a hot brunch served onboard are scheduled several times each summer, usually on major holiday weekends.

 Wildlife watching programs and opportunities are available year-round.
 Participants may search for amphibians in the spring, watch bald eagles snatch a fish from the lake, or observe black bear gorging on fall berries.
 Elk can often be seen grazing in open areas near 40 Maples Day Use Area.